Electro707/Simple-LED-Matrix-Library/README.md

 | CLK | D13 (Fixed) |
 | CS | D4 (Adjustable by software) |

-The restriction for pins D11 and D13 on the Arduino is due to the microcontroller's SPI periferal, which this library utilizes.
+The restriction for pins D11 and D13 on the Arduino is due to the microcontroller's SPI peripheral, which this library utilizes.

-You could still hook up other SPI devices to D11->D13, just ensure thru the other devices's and the matrix's CS pins that only one is activated at a time.
+You could still hook up other SPI devices to D11->D13, just ensure only one CS (Chip Select) line is activated at a time.

 ### Installing Library

-Install this library by using Arduino's Library Manager, and looking up _simple led matrix_ should be sufficient to find it.
+Install this library by using Arduino's Library Manager; looking up _simple led matrix_ should be sufficient to find it.

-You could also download this library directly as a ZIP file and install it in your Arduino.
+You could also download this library as a ZIP file and install it directly.
 See [here](https://www.arduino.cc/en/Guide/Libraries#importing-a-zip-library) for a guide from Arduino's website.
-You could either download a release candidate (thru Github's release/tag manager) or the development/unstable branch directly from this repo's Develop branch.
+You could either download a release candidate (thru Github's release/tag manager) or the development/unstable branch directly from this repo's `master` branch.

 ## Release

-All releases will be tagged and released, which such version will be available thru Arduino's Library Manager.
+All releases will be tagged and released, and will be available through Arduino's Library Manager.

-If you want to experiment with the lastest and greatest (and the buggiest), you should download the latest Develop branch release.
+If you want to experiment with the latest and greatest (and the buggiest), you should download the latest `master` branch.

 ## License

 See the [LICENSE](LICENSE) file for details

-## More Docs
+## Extra
-There is one more documentation (other than the library docs as per above) available, which describes how to generate documentation, test the examples, and generate the LED Matrix GIFs that are found with the library's docs page.
+See [extra/README.md](extra/README.md) for details on how to generate the library documentation, test the examples, and generate the LED Matrix GIFs that are found in the library's docs page

-For that, see [extra/README.md](extra/README.md) for details